 The Web Development Assistant is a stand-alone certificate; however, it is closely related to and shares several courses with the Web Design Assistant certificate.
 Upon completion of either certificate, students may choose to complete the other certificate by taking five additional required courses, preparing them to perform the tasks of a well-rounded web assistant versed in both development and design.
 Students must also meet general certificate requirements.

+Credit Summary

-ıary Requirements Credits
+Requirements Credits

-Summ Computer Applications (CAS) 35
+Computer Applications (CAS) 35

-dit S Business Administration (BA) 4
+Business Administration (BA) 4

-Cre College Guidance & Success 1
+College Guidance & Success (CG) 1